hull/hull-js/DOCUMENTATION.md

 hull.js lets you authenticate users and perform API calls from your browser It is the library you install when you paste a Platform snippet in your page's `HEAD` tag.

+To generate the Hull.js snippet for your website, first head to the Guides section ["Getting Started with Hull.js"](https://www.hull.io/docs/guides/getting-started/getting-started-hull-js)

 # Starting Hull

 > Automatic initialization